philohere/holbertonschool-low_level_programming/0x02-funtions_nested_loops/README.md

-## This lesson is about funtions and nested loops
+## This lesson is about functions and nested loops